jamsocket/jamsocket/README.md

 # Install

 You may run the Jamsocket CLI without explicitly installing it using `npx jamsocket`.
 However, this may lead to CLI-version-related issues as [NPX is not guaranteed to run the latest version](https://github.com/npm/cli/issues/4108) and will instead use whatever version was cached with the first usage.

-For this reason it is recommended that you install the Jamsocket CLI in your project with `npm install jamsocket` first and _then_ use `npx jamsocket`.
-(When run from your project, this will use the locally-installed `jamsocket`.)
-You may also install the Jamsocket CLI globally, but it is recommended you use a tool like [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) to manage your NodeJS binaries.
+For this reason it is recommended that you first install the Jamsocket CLI either globally or in your project and _then_ use `npx jamsocket`.
+(When running `npx jamsocket` from your project, the locally-installed `jamsocket` will be used.)
+When installing the Jamsocket CLI globally, it is recommended you use a tool like [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) to manage your NodeJS binaries.
 NVM makes sure these binaries are installed under your user so global npm installs do not require root privileges.
 Once NVM is set up, run `npm install jamsocket --global`.

 # Upgrading